 A round-up of essays, journalism, and fiction about how we make sense of a rapidly changing world and our place in it, and how we tell its stories.

-I like to begin this series with a passage of fiction that evokes something of places and how we move through them.
 Play for a brief reading from Fugitive Pieces by Anne Michaels:

 At night, a few lights marked port and starboard of these gargantuan industrial forms, and I filled them with loneliness.
 I listened to these dark shapes as if they were black spaces in music, a musician learning the silences of a piece.
 I felt this was my truth.
 That my life could not be stored in any language but only in silence; the moment I looked into the room and took in only what was visible, not vanished.
 The moment I failed to see Bella had disappeared.
 But I did not know how to seek by way of silence.
 So I lived a breath apart, a touch-typist who holds his hands above the keys lightly in the wrong place, the words coming out meaningless, garbled.
 Bella and I inches apart, the wall between us.
 I thought of writing poems this way, in code, every letter askew, so that loss would wreck the language, become the language.
 If one could isolate that space, that damaged chromosome in words, in an image, then perhaps one could restore order by naming.
 Otherwise history is only a tangle of wires.
 So in poems I returned to Biskupin, to the house on Zakynthos, to the forest, to the river, to the burst door, to the minutes in the wall.